magic0whi/notebook/contents/cpp-notes/cpp-notes.md

 static_assert( is_narrowing<int, uint32_t>::value);
 ```

-A skillfully implementation of custom `std::formatter`. `parse()` is a template method, since it's `constexpr` specified, any possible cases that result a `throw` will be filtered in a SFINAE way.
+A skillful implementation of custom `std::formatter`. `parse()` is a template method, since it's `constexpr` specified, any possible cases that result a `throw` will be filtered in a SFINAE way.
 ```cpp
 import std;
 struct QuotableString : std::string_view {};